DimEvil/VISdatapaper/paper.md

 ![Figure 7](images/image_scheldt_7.PNG)

-*Figure 7: The river Scheldt, from source to river mouth*
+*Figure 7: The river Scheldt, from source to river mouth.*

 The Scheldt estuary is one of the last natural deltas in Western Europe and many areas near its riverbanks are marked as Natura 2000 areas (figure 8).
 Especially its freshwater estuary areas are unique.

 ![Figure 8](images/image_scheldt_estuary_8.PNG)

-*Figure 8: The Scheldt estuary, sampling locations and Natura 2000 areas.*
+*Figure 8: The Scheldt estuary, with sampling locations (red points) and Natura 2000 areas in Flanders (blue areas).*

 #### River Yser